-A two-story atrium within the building opens toward the "quad".
-This includes a central gallery and exhibition area that provides an assembly and social area for group or informal gatherings.
 Dunham Hall is constructed of load-bearing masonry and is detailed with a traditional palette of iron-spot brick, cast-stone banding, red tile roofing, and copper accents.
-Masonry arches spring from the corners of the structure to emphasize the passageways through the building to the University's main quadrangle.
-These arches and the building's massing reinforce its quadripartite organization.
-At a smaller scale, this organization is further defined by such detail elements as wall sconces, masonry reveals, and ornamental cast-stone capitals.
+Masonry arches emphasize the passageways through the building to the University's main quadrangle.
+At a smaller scale, the building’s organization is reflected in such detail elements as wall sconces, masonry reveals, and ornamental cast-stone capitals.

 Now more than three decades old, Dunham was our first project at Aurora University.
 In it, we explored architectural authenticity: True tiled pitched roofs instead of the mansards with pitched roofs that other campus buildings were using; true load-bearing masonry with copper accents, while respecting the University's budget, bring the campus a solid aesthetic with reference to Richardsonian Romanesque.
 More than thirty years later, Dunham remains solid and functional.